Sergio G. Lazzarini

 Despite the wave of privatization and liberalization of the 1990s in several countries, evidence indicates that governments remain involved in myriad industries and activities not only as majority investors through state-owned enterprises, but also as minority investors through various channels such as development banks, pension funds, sovereign wealth funds, and many others.
 In this article with Aldo Musacchio (Harvard Business School), we present evidence on those various forms of "state capitalism" and then discuss implications for the performance of countries and firms.
 We also have a forthcoming book on the topic called Reinventing State Capitalism: Leviathan in Business, Brazil and Beyond (Harvard University Press, forthcoming 2014).

-Click here to download the manuscript.
+Click here to download a preliminary manuscript.
 Please also see the comment in The Economist (Jan 21, 2012) about our project.
-The paper mentioned in the article is forthcoming at the Academy of Management Journal.
+The paper mentioned in the article was recently published in Academy of Management Journal.

 Impact Investments: A Proposal

 We have witnessed an increased interest of private investors to support projects with proven social impact.
 The so-called impact investments aim at providing capital to innovative projects where social impact is measured and assured.
-In an article with Sandro Cabral (UFBA), Sérgio Jurandyr Machado (Ministry of Finance) and Marcelo Barbosa (Vieira, Rezende, Barbosa e Guerreiro Advogados), we offer na actionable proposal to implement impact investments in Brazil.
+We have worked with actors in this field to develop pilot studies in impact investing and have developed some preliminary guidelines to support those pilot studies.
+In an article with Sandro Cabral (UFBA), Sérgio Jurandyr Machado (Ministry of Finance) and Marcelo Barbosa (Vieira, Rezende, Barbosa e Guerreiro Advogados), we also offer na actionable proposal focused on education.
 You can access here a ppt presentation in English or a research report in Portuguese.